-Level of Employee Training Hours Objectives Manager 6 - 18 To develop management, personal and to receive product training through management systems: Classroom Workshop and Coaching.
+Level of Employee Training Hours Objectives Manager 6 - 18 To develop management skills and personal, and to receive product training through management systems: Classroom Workshop and Coaching.
 Operation Staff 6 - 18 To enhance skills required in a particular field of work such as customer service and mental health development for human resources and organization development.